NarayanMahadevan/MakeTechEzResources/markdown/GetOnToC++/step_02_c++_LoopCondExprn.md

 ## Boolean Expression
 </br>

 Boolean expression is an expression that produces a true or false result.
 In C++, a Boolean expression is an expression that produces either 0, meaning false, or any other integer, meaning true.
 C++ offers several expressions that test the relationship between pairs of numbers.
 They are categorized as Relational Operators and Equality Operators.
 The relational operators all have the same level of precedence and associate left to right.
-The equality operators both have the same level of pre- cedence, which is lower than that of the relational operators, and associate left to right.
+The equality operators both have the same level of precedence, which is lower than that of the relational operators, and associate left to right.

 ![Equality and Relational Operator][1]